Global Privacy Notice

 Personal data includes any information about an individual from which that person can be identified.
 It does not include personal data where the identity has been removed (anonymous data).

-Special categories of personal data includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
+Special categories of personal data include details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 In limited circumstances, we collect special categories of personal data about you.
 Please see below Section 7 (The personal data we collect about you) for details of these circumstances and Section 10 (How we use your personal data) for further details.

 In limited circumstances, we will collect information about your criminal convictions and offences.
 This happens where we are required to do so for legal or regulatory purposes (for example, where required pursuant to anti-money laundering laws) or where you have provided us with such information as it is necessary for a specific service we are providing.